Nooberieno/DnD-Homebrew/content/classes-subclasses/fighter.md

 _if you multiclass in this class and a spellcasting class, you can choose to reinvest your levels into a non spellcasting class, if you decide to keep your levels in a spellcasting class accepting this Martial Archetype means that if you try to cast a spell it **will automatically fail**.
 If your race grants spells or cantrips you lose access to them, instead you may increase your Strength, Constitution or Dexterity by 1 even above 20_

-You gain the following benefits:

-1. Your carrying capacity doubles, and you can add your proficiency bonus to Strength checks and saving throws.
+Your carrying capacity doubles, and you can add your proficiency bonus to Strength checks and saving throws.
 Additionally, you have advantage on checks made to break objects.

-2. Your base walking speed increases by 10 feet.
+Your base walking speed increases by 10 feet.
 You also gain the ability to dash as a bonus action.

-3. You gain proficiency in the Perception and Stealth skills.
-If you are already proficient, you add double your proficiency bonus to Perception and Stealth checks.
+You gain proficiency in the Perception skill.

-And the following detriments:

-1. You cannot cast magic and your body naturally resists any form of spellcasting.
+However, you cannot cast magic and your body naturally resists any form of spellcasting.

 If a spell specifies that a unwilling target can resist, you always count as an unwilling target and have to resist, no matter the spell.
-2. If you had proficiency in the Arcane skill you lose it and can gain proficiency in another Dexterity or Strength based skill of your choice that you did not have proficiency in.
-If you had proficiency in all Dexterity and Strength based skills, you gain nothing and just lose the Arcane proficiency.
-3. You always have disadvantage when rolling Arcane skill checks and can never have a bonus in the Arcane skill, even if your stats would grant you bonuses.

 {% end %}